OADA/oada-docs/rest-specs/REST-Websockets.md

 the request.

 ## Errors:
-Error responses will be returned as a JSON object with `requestId`, `status`, and `data` keys.
+An error response will be returned as a JSON object with `requestId`, `status`, and `data` keys.
 The `data` key will contain a standard error as described in [OADA Standard Error Response](Standard-Error.md).